sphinx-doc/sphinx/doc/markup/misc.rst

 reST has the concept of "field lists"; these are a sequence of fields marked up like this::

-   :Field name: Field content
+   :fieldname: Field content

-A field list at the very top of a file is parsed as the "docinfo", which in normal documents can be used to record the author, date of publication and other metadata.
-In Sphinx, the docinfo is used as metadata, too, but not displayed in the output.
+A field list at the very top of a file is parsed by docutils as the "docinfo", which is normally used to record the author, date of publication and other metadata.  *In Sphinx*, the docinfo is used as metadata, too, but not displayed in the output.

 At the moment, these metadata fields are recognized: